 Community Appreciation

-• On The Charitable Contributions section of the Community page, we discuss the results of our Golf Tournament and Calendar fund raising events.
+• On The Charitable Contributions section of the Community page, we discuss the results of our Golf Tournament and other fund raising events.
 Organizations we have supported are listed and described in detail.
 We proudly share feedback received from our sponsors and recipients of our donations.
-We continued our charitable outreach in the face of covid restrictions that have curtailed some events.
+We had continued our charitable outreach in the face of covid restrictions that hade curtailed some events.

 • The Men’s Club created the Prostate Cancer Committee in September 2022.
 Other than fund raising, the most important committee function is the Prostate Cancer Support Group that meets monthly.
-The group gathers together for support and to review diagnosis and treatment options.
-The committee’s kickoff was a presentation by the head of oncology at St Peters Hospital.
+The group gathers together for support and to review diagnosis, treatment options and pioneering research.
 Join us the first Tuesday of the month at 7 pm in the aerobics room.

 Club Announcements

-Abbreviated Appeal to Club Members (Selected Passages – from the President’)
+‘2025 Appeal to Club Members from our President’

 • Explaining Bylaws Revisions

-• We also began accepting payments via Venmo: Payment Method
+• We also continue to accept payments by check in the clubhouse-lobby mailbox and via Venmo: Payment Method

 Presidents Letters – Issued BiMonthly